Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

    #### The Member page includes:
 -   The Member loads with a message to greet the user depending on the time of the day (morning, afternoon and evening) this was done with the use of JavaScript.
 -   The two icons on the Member page is a video camera and an image representing photos.
-These are clickable icons that would jump to vide sectionr or image section.
+These are clickable icons that would jump to the video section or image section.
 -   The Member page is a library of videos and images covering all areas of physiotherapy.
-The first section of the Member page is 1:1 Youtube videos for members to gain access     to, to watch and use in the privacy at home.
+The first section of the Member page is 1:1 Youtube videos for members to gain access     to, to watch and use of their own home.
--   After the video section, the member will see a library of images, these images have a button below which once clicked, will drop down a paragraph with detailed information     on each image card.
+-   After the video section, the member will see a library of images These images have a button below which once clicked, will drop down a paragraph with detailed information     on each image card.
 -   Finally at the bottom of the page just above the footer there is a gold up-right arrow icon which is clickable.
 When this icon is clicked it will scroll the user to the top     of the page.

    ##### Member page Modals: